ZOMALAB Founders

 With his wife, Lucy Ana, Ben co-founded ZOMALAB where he focuses on creating economic opportunities through workforce development; catalyzing and investing in scalable solutions that advance energy and water efficiency; and improving perinatal mental health screening and support.

 Ben works strategically to bring partners together to enable coordination and increase capacity to address the challenges his home communities face.
-With partners, he played a leadership role in bringing the education nonprofit City Year to Denver, spearheaded the launch of TechStars’ workforce and sustainability accelerators, and created ZOMALAB’s first-ever SyncUp Colorado Workforce Design Challenge.
+With partners, he played a leadership role in bringing the education nonprofit City Year to Denver, spearheaded the launch of Techstars’ workforce and sustainability accelerators, and created ZOMALAB’s first-ever SyncUp Colorado Workforce Design Challenge.
 Ben is also a founding partner in Enduring Earth, a nonprofit partnership with Pew Charitable Trusts, The Nature Conservancy, and World Wildlife Fund, committed to accelerating large-scale nature conservation and community economic development worldwide by mobilizing nearly $4 billion through the Project Finance for Permanence (PFP) approach.

 Ben studied Psychology and Economics at Georgetown University and earned a degree from the University of Colorado in environmental design with a focus in architecture.